 TIC can help make the holidays a little happier for those who have endured abuse and neglect — and that alone is worth celebrating.

-Want to learn more?
-Upbring is hosting a Trauma-Informed Care Conference on Saturday, Nov.
-12, 2022.
-During this daylong, virtual event you will learn directly from experts about childhood trauma and its effects on development.
+Want to learn more from our experts about childhood trauma and its effects on development?
 Register for free via our Foster In Texas Training Calendar.